gabrielbovilorandi/payment-processing/README.md

 # How to run?

-You can run this project in different ways:
+This project can be run in different ways:

 ### Docker